nablarch/nablarch-document/en/application_framework/application_framework/batch/functional_comparison.rst

 .. [#jsr_max]
-  The property to specify the maximum number to read in a single run can be included in the implementation class :java:extdoc:`ItemReader <javax.batch.api.chunk.ItemReader>`.
+  The property to specify the maximum number to read in a single run can be included in the implementation class :java:extdoc:`ItemReader <jakarta.batch.api.chunk.ItemReader>`.

 .. [#resumable]
   Re-execution from the point of failure is possible by using